 Nonetheless, these rates may also change because of other reasons such as geographical area and field of expertise.
 Designers working in specific fields including UX/UI or dynamic designs may ask for higher pay than those whose services are basic.

-Also Read This: How to Become a Successful Freelancer on Upwork
+Also Read This: How to Launch Your Career as a Freelance Worker

 Regional Variations in Freelance Graphic Design Rates